 The Garcetti decision, which appears to be the current public employee speech standard, has significant impacts on whistleblowing because it allows employers to retaliate so long as the speech was made as part of an employee’s job.
 However, Garcetti only applies to First Amendment and Arizona has enacted legislative prohibitions against discrimination against public employee whistleblowers.
 Arizona Revised Statue 38-531, strengthens public employee’s protections prohibiting reprisal when the employee discloses information of a matter of public concern to a public body in writing that the employee reasonably believes constitutes a violation of any law, or mismanagement, a gross waste of monies or an abuse of authority.
 A.R.S. §38-531.
 Additionally, while the wrongful termination claim for violation of public policy is very limited here in Arizona, A.R.S. § 23-1501 creates a cause of action of wrongful termination for whistleblower retaliation against an employer.

-If you have any questions regarding your speech, please contact the competent attorneys at Napier, Coury and Baillie P.C. for any of your legal needs.
+If you have any questions regarding your speech, please contact the competent attorneys at Napier Baillie Wilson Bacon & Tallone, P.C. for any of your legal needs.

 Disclaimer: This article is for your convenience and does not constitute legal advice.